 Section 2: State Board of Education Outcomes Response Description A. How is social/emotional growth being measured?
-Chronic Absenteeism Discipline data Non-Academic Report card data SAEBRS B. What are the targets/goals related to social/emotional growth?
-Students will show success, as measured by a 15% decrease in the number of social-emotional behavior offenses by 2027.
+Chronic Absenteeism Discipline data Self-Directed Learning Rubric data

+B. What are the targets/goals related to social/emotional growth?
+ASQ for Preschool and kindergarten students Tier 2 and Tier 3 social-emotional groups Students will show success, as measured by a 15% decrease in the number of social-emotional behavior offenses by 2027.
 Students will show success, as measured by a 15% decrease in the number of students who are chronically absent by 2027.
-C. How do you determine students are ready for Kindergarten? (only if building serves Kindergarteners) Current State: Kindergarten camp ASQ - 100% completion rate 2022 ASQ- 27% completion rate 2022 (PreK) Kindergarten Round Up Collaboration with PreK instructors Data collected from Kindergarten teachers in first weeks of school Desired State: All students receive universal PreK, in order to help the transition to Kindergarten.
+C. How do you determine students are ready for Kindergarten? (only if building serves Kindergarteners) Current State: ASQ - 100% completion rate 2023 ASQ- 100% completion rate 2023 (PreK) Kindergarten Round Up Collaboration with PreK instructors Data collected from Kindergarten teachers in first weeks of school Desired State: All students receive universal PreK, in order to help the transition to Kindergarten.
 ASQ the spring prior to attending Kindergarten.
 In-depth conference with parent/guardian the spring prior to Kindergarten.
+Collaboration for at-risk students, the spring prior to attending Kindergarten.
+Collaboration than special education transition meetings).
 Need to ensure that late enrollees have the opportunity to have the ASQ administered and completed.

-D. What are the targets/goals related to Kindergarten Readiness? (only if building serves Kindergarteners) There will be a continued 100% completion rate of the ASQ for all Kindergarten students.
-There will be a yearly increase of a 15% completion rate of the ASQ for all PreK students to achieve 100% by 2027.
+D. What are the targets/goals related to Kindergarten Readiness? (only if building serves Kindergarteners) Better alignment between preschool programs (Headstart, school-based, private) to ensure children receive an experience that better prepares them for kindergarten.
+There will be a continued 100% completion rate of the ASQ for all Kindergarten students.
+There will be a continued 100% completion rate of the ASQ for all school-based Preschool students.
 E. How are successes of Individual Plans of Study being measured?
 Second Step lessons help to provide background knowledge to students regarding goal setting, social and emotional skills necessary for future success, and exposure to career fields.
+The Student Success Team provides opportunities to gather data, analyze, and set specific goals.
+Xello will be piloted with 5th grade students to help build awareness of future goals and aspirations.
 F. What are the targets/goals related to postsecondary completion/attendance? (only if building serves Grade 12) N/A G. How are you ensuring students are civically engaged?
-Social studies lessons are provided weekly to all students K-5.
+Social studies lessons are provided to all students K-5.
 ELA curriculum imbeds foundational concepts of economics, social and political systems.
 Second Step curriculum helps to reinforce and teach responsible decision making and social awareness.

 K-5th graders participate in activities appropriate for their grade level during Constitution Week.
-4th and 5th graders are provided "leadership" time for participation in activities that help to engage them civically.
+4th and 5th graders are provided "leadership" time for participation in activities that help to engage them civically. -- ---

-Section 3: Curriculum Needs Response Description A. What extended learning opportunities are provided (after school programs, summer school programs, etc.)? partial After School Programcurrently funded through a 21st Century Community Learning Centers grant; currently on year 4 of 5 year grant.
+Section 3: Curriculum Needs Response Description A. What extended learning opportunities are provided (after school programs, summer school programs, etc.)? partial Current State: After School Programcurrently funded through a 21st Century Community Learning Centers grant; currently on year 5 of 5-year grant.
 Decreasing budget has not allowed us to reach as many students as we once did.
 ESS: Our district provides an "Extended School Year" for some of our at-risk students.
-EXCEL: The City runs a program for pre-selected 5th grade students.
+EXCEL: The City runs a program for pre- selected 5th grade students.
 They are also sending in volunteers to support primary classrooms.
 Field Trips: There are field trip opportunities for all grade levels.
 StarBase: All fifth graders participate in the STEM based program.
-Funds need to be available to allow teachers and students to have more field trips and experiences outside of the school setting.
-An after-school program is available to all students and families that are interested.
-Summer School opportunities for all students and families that are interested.
-B. Are there appropriate and adequate instructional materials?
-Majority Yes Current State: • Eureka Math Teacher Manuals • Eureka Math Student Workbooks
+Desired State: Funds need to be available to allow teachers and students to have more field trips and experiences outside of the school setting.